Registration FAQ

 Who can write my character reference letters and what kind of format do they need to be written in?

-Character reference letters may be written by friends or work colleagues, but not family members or classmates.
+Character reference letters may be written by friends or work colleagues, but not family members or dental school classmates.
 Letters should be a minimum of three paragraphs in length.
-Letters must be signed with an original signature, dated and contain the character reference’s contact information.
+The reference must have known the applicant for a minimum of two years.
+Letters must be signed, dated and contain at least two pieces of the contact information, such as an email address, a contact phone number or a home/work address.
 Letters must all be written independently by character references.
+If a character reference has letterhead, it is preferable the letter be written on the letterhead.
+Electronic signatures are acceptable.

 -